nvim-neo-tree/neo-tree.nvim/README.md

 Neo-tree is built on the idea of supporting various sources.
-Sources are basically interface implementations whose job it is to provide a list of hierachical items to be rendered, along with commands that are appropriate to those items.
+Sources are basically interface implementations whose job it is to provide a list of hierarchical items to be rendered, along with commands that are appropriate to those items.

 ### filesystem